Poza Tule, Sistema Zacaton

-Rims of Poza Tule are enclosed with a belt of dense reed vegetation, the plain bottom is covered with a shallow water.
-This waterbody was reached after hard cutting through bush in March, 2002.
+Rims of Poza Tule are enclosed with a belt of dense reed vegetation, the plain bottom is covered with shallow water.
+This waterbody was reached after hard cutting through the bush in March 2002.

-Such sealed voids full with thermal water may serve as ideal isolated habitats for anoxic bacteria from the previous ice age periods.
+Such sealed voids full of thermal water may serve as ideal isolated habitats for anoxic bacteria from the previous ice age periods.

 - Marcus Gary, Poza Tule, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010

 Few countries of the world can offer such an array of unique and astounding attractions as Mexico.

 The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.